-Following her stay, Liz penned a thought-provoking poem, 'Tixall Gatehouse Angel'.
-Please click on the media player above to listen to Liz reading it herself.
-You can also read the transcript of the poem here.
+Click on the media player below to listen to Liz reading her poem 'Tixall Gatehouse Angel'.
+You can also read the transcript of the poem here and her blog post below.

 Before we came to Tixall Gatehouse we thought we knew her.
 A rare, eerie beauty, looking down upon the village and the canal below, the great Elizabethan mansion behind her fallen away to ruin, she looks like a palace from a fairytale or the beginning of a ghost story.
 We'd seen her at night, lit up like a lantern waiting for goodness knows who to arrive, and by day, light streaming straight through her high gothic windows as if everyone inside might have been struck asleep.
 Yet when we came to stay, with our heads full of imaginings, we discovered a very different kind of enchantment.